tg44/heptapod/README.md

  - preemptive search that tells you how many files with which size will be excluded/included
    - nice to have, we can tell the sizes, but counting files need to actually count the files which could be slow AH
  - speedtest it
- - purge option
-   - we should write down what paths excluded by us, and include them back
  - modify the backup intervals and frequencies
    - not sure it can be done with tmutil, but there are applications for this
  - probably adding `.` and `..` will break the execution shortcuts and need to fix them